 When uploading an image to Cloudinary, it is stored as is in your account.

-Here's an uploaded image:
+Here's an uploaded image with no transformations:

 a_exif to automatically rotate the image according to its EXIF data).
 For more information about incoming transformations, you can refer to our documentation on performing transformations upon upload.

 If you'd like to optimize your images further, you can refer to our documentation on image optimization, and in particular consider the use of

 q_auto in your delivery URLs to automatically deliver the optimal format and quality level for your images.